 Or at least, it will give the very best chance at MBA admission at your favorite schools.

-If you’d like a partner for your MBA journey and a team of MBA Admissions Consultants who’ll help you find your authentic voice and shine in your MBA applications in the most inspiring way, that’s what we’re here for.
+If you’d like a partner for your MBA journey and a team of MBA Admissions Coaches who’ll help you find your authentic voice and shine in your MBA applications in the most inspiring way, that’s what we’re here for.

 - MBA Salaries, Cost, “Bad” MBAs, Online MBAs, and Diversity in Business School